the “confetti” piece2015-2018, double channel video projection, 3D animation, silent, color, 18 min. 25 sec.

-By means of this material, Claerbout, searching for remnants of tactility within the digital realm unites irreconcilable aspects in the physical world: weightlessness and heaviness.
-At the core of the work is a detail in the scene: the panic reflex of a young boy.
-Like gravitational force, his silenced scream pulls the objects in the picture back down.
+Through this material, Claerbout, in a quest for remnants of tactility within the digital realm, unites seemingly irreconcilable aspects in the physical world: weightlessness and heaviness.
+At the heart of the work lies a detail within the scene: the panic reflex of a young boy.
+Like a gravitational force, his muted scream counteracts the upward movement and pulls the objects in the picture back down.

-Both aspects of lightness and weight co-exist in their enduring opposition, producing a new, third aspect that really only manifests itself over time (with the minutes).
-For Claerbout, digital materiality will not remain content as a virtual reality but will attempt to penetrate in as many as possible aspects of life, altering optical and material habits.
-Lens-based images therefore are all ready part of the past, to be replaced by dark optics.
+Both the qualities of lightness and weight co-exist in their enduring opposition, producing a new, third dimension that truly reveals itself over time (as minutes unfold).
+For Claerbout digital materiality won't be confined to virtual reality alone; instead, it aspires to permeate numerous aspects of life, altering both optical and material habits.
+Consequently, lens-based images are already a part of the past, making way to be replaced by dark optics.